 - Property: marital home, retirement accounts, cars and other personal property

-- Spousal Support: whether it applies and, if so, length and duration
+- Maintenance: whether it applies and, if so, length and duration

 - Health and Life Insurance: who provides it, who pays for it and for how long